mihaipatru/holidayautostest/README.md

 ## Test Report
-Detailed manual test report can be found in (./reports/report.html).
+Detailed test report can be found in (./reports/report.html).